Introduction customer trends and new food sources: what are the food safety risks involved?

 Protein alternatives

 The most popular trend concerning novelty foods is alternatives to proteins.
-Two key aspects affecting certain consumers’ seeking alternatives to proteins derived from farmed animals: are perceived nutritive qualities and sustainability of plant-based foods. alternatives can be animal-derived, or plant-derived.
+Two key aspects affecting certain consumers’ seeking alternatives to proteins derived from farmed animals: are perceived nutritive qualities and sustainability of plant-based foods.
+Protein alternatives can be animal-derived, or plant-derived.
 [2] [5] [6]

 • are not new in human consumption but are categorized as ‘’new food sources” in Western countries, where their consumption is not traditional.
 Although, even in Western countries their production is increasing, influenced by the sustainability of their production compared to traditional farming.